nitinrawat111/book-recommendation-system/README.md

   -  In this model, we found the users whose given ratings are most similar to us and recommended the books that they rated high.

 # Additional Details
-For detailed information on each model and their implementation, please refer to Powerpoint Presentation in the repository.
+For detailed information on each of the models and their implementations, please refer to Powerpoint Presentation in the repository.

 # Contributions and Support
 Feel free to give any suggestions or point out any issues.